Entropy versus influence for complex functions of modulus one 2: Introduction

-In this note we show that the analogous version of the conjecture for two classes of ($L_2$ normalized) functions which resemble boolean functions fail as well.

-The first class is the set of well bounded real functions on $\{-1,1\}^n$.
-The second is the complex functions on $\{-1,1\}^n$ which have modulus $1$.
-The second example solves a question raised by Gady Kozma some time ago (see \cite{k}, comment from April 2, 2011).
-More specifically, we prove the following two theorems:
+In version 1 of this note, which can still be found on the ArXiv, we showed that the analogous version of the conjecture for complex functions on $\{-1,1\}^n$ which have modulus $1$ fails.
+This solves a question raised by Gady Kozma some time ago (see \cite{k}, comment from April 2, 2011).
+More specifically, we proved

-\begin{thm1} For each $n=1,2,\dots$ there is a function $f:\{-1,1\}^n\to \mathbb{R}$ with
+\begin{thm1} For each $n=1,2,\dots$ there is a function $f:\{-1,1\}^n\to \{z\in \mathbb{C}; \ |z|=1\}$ with

 \end{thm1}